leandro2r/nw-project/README.md

 This project is composed by tools using some technologies such as container (Docker swarm and docker-compose), virtualization (Vagrant), infra as code (Chef).
 In addition, other stuffs as Makefile, shell script, systemd files, and cronjob were here too.

+### Availability

+There are 2 services distributed (global mode) in a docker swarm cluster with 2 nodes (both are manager).

-**All services are provided just in a period of time between 8h~18h.
-So, if you want to use it, try out only on business hours.**
+All services are provided just in a period of time between 8h~18h.
+So, if you want to use it, try out only on business hours.

+### Security

+The ssh access is only allowed on networks 192.168.0.0/24 and localhost.

 ## Setup